Sub-universal variational circuits for combinatorial optimization problems

 In this section, we will focus on comparing the performance of QAOA and PAOA for larger graphs when $k=2$ or $k=3$.
 The maximum cut is trivial for $k=2$, where the graph (if fully connected) is a cycle.
 The maximum cut is clearly $n$, where $n$ is the (even) number of nodes.
 However, this example provides an interesting test case as we will soon see.
 We have also considered $k=3$, where the solution is non-trivial.
 The two example graphs corresponding to the data collected below are shown here.

-Table \ref{tab:2_performance} compares the performance for the algorithms on a 2-regular graph with $n=20$ nodes for several performance metrics.
-As the algorithms are probabilistic and run several times, outcomes are distributed.
-Thus we consider the following metrics to explore performance.
-The first metric we consider is the best cut found by the algorithm in any trial; we call this metric ``Best.''
-The metrics ``Average'' and ``SD'' refer to the average cut of the distribution and the standard deviation of the distribution.
-Finally, ``R'' is the approximation ratio given in Eq. \eqref{eq:ratio}.
+\Cref{tab:2_performance} compares algorithm performance on a 2-regular graph with $n=20$ nodes across several metrics.
+Since the algorithms are probabilistic, each is run multiple times, producing a distribution of outcomes.
+We report: Best -- the largest cut found in any trial, Average -- the mean cut size over all trials, SD -- the standard deviation of the cut size distribution, and $R$ -- the approximation ratio see \cref{eq:ratio}.
+Green shading highlights the three best results in each column, with opacity indicating rank: 100\% for the best, then 66\% and 33\% opacity for second and third place.
+In the first column, several results were equal, so they are given equal second place.
+The purple row at the top shows the brute-force method (exhaustive search plus postselection), where $R$ equals the ``true'' approximation ratio $R=R^*$.
+Brute-force results are omitted from later tables, as they can be inferred from the exhaustive-search row.

+One of the main takeaways from \cref{tab:2_performance} is the most performant protocol by the four comparison metrics is PAOA and variants.
+This is evident by the clustering of green on those rows of the table.
+This trend continues in the later tables, which examine different graphs.